 Standard treatment of AR includes steroid nasal sprays, saline irrigations, and topical or oral antihistamines.
 For patients with NAR, physicians prescribe anti-cholinergic sprays in addition to steroid or antihistamine sprays.
 Patients with both conditions have a high rate of persistent symptoms, treatment failure, and prolonged use of medication that force them to seek surgical interventions, such as septoplasty, turbinate reduction, vidian neurectomy, or posterior nasal nerve ablation.

 “Risks are associated with these procedures,” she says.
-“Temperature-controlled RF ablation of the posterior nasal nerve, a safe in-office procedure, has been shown to decrease symptoms.
-However, to date, no objective data has been reported on the effects of RF ablation.
+“Temperature-controlled radiofrequency ablation of the posterior nasal nerve, a safe in-office procedure, has been shown to decrease symptoms.
+However, to date, no objective data has been reported on the effects of radiofrequency ablation.
 In this study, we are investigating peak nasal inspiratory flow and type 2 interleukin changes as simple, cost-effective, and objective measures of outcomes of treatment for nasal congestion and rhinorrhea.
 Both measures can be performed in the office, and to our knowledge, they have not been studied as a measure of the effectiveness of posterior nasal nerve ablation.”

 The study will enroll 18 patients with either AR or NAR who are candidates for RF posterior nasal nerve ablation.
 The researchers’ goal is to understand the effectiveness of this procedure by comparing subjective patient scores and objective measures of nasal patency and inflammation.